-Table 25 summarizes the retention of radionuclides in the core, based on extrapolating the recombined bulk sample concentrations to the total core weight.
+Table 25 summarizes the normalized retention of radionuclides in the core, based on extrapolating the recombined bulk sample concentrations to the total core weight.
 With few exceptions, retention follows the order of volatility of the fission products discussed in Section 3.4.2.
-The 129 I, 134 Cs, and 137 Cs radionuclide concentrations indicate the lowest retention, ranging from 20 to 30% of the core inventory at both the H8 and E9 locations.
-This suggests significant (70 to 80%) release of these fission products from the debris bed.
-Measurements of 137 Cs released to other portions of the reactor account for approximately 40% of the core inventory of 137 Cs, 28 suggesting that the calculated retention of these radionuclides based on analysis of the core debris grab samples is relatively accurate.
+The 129I, 134Cs, and 137Cs radionuclide concentrations indicate the lowest retention, ranging from 20 to 30% of the core inventory at both the H8 and E9 locations.
+These data suggest significant (70 to 80%) release of these fission products from the debris bed.
+Measurements of 137Cs released to other portions of the reactor account for approximately 40% of the core inventory of 137Cs.28

-Significant variations in retention of 106 Ru are indicated at the H8 and E9 locations.
+Significant variations in retention of 106Ru are indicated at the H8 and E9 locations.
 Although the ranges overlap for the two locations, average retention varies by approximately 25%, suggesting significantly more depletion at the H8 sample locations.
-Mechanisms accounting for this behavior are discussed in Section 4.

 The measured retentions of 90 Sr and 125 Sb in the debris bed differ significantly, although both elements have similar volatilities (the expected compounds do not).
 The results indicate 90 Sr is significantly retained in the debris bed at both locations, as predicted.
-The listed retentions are greater than 100%; however, they are within the uncertainty of this analysis (15%).
+The calculated retentions are greater than 100% and are probably due to higher than average burnup at the sampled locations.
 For 125 Sb, however, the average measured retention is significantly less (21 to 31%) at both locations, indicating behavior similar to 137 Cs.
 No explanation is apparent for the low concentrations of 125 Sb; however, Sb appears to be scavenged in some cases by structural material (see Section 3.4.4.2) and may have been transported to other locations in the reactor core (see Section 4).